AlexTISYoung/snipar/README.md

-# sibreg
+# SNIPar

-sibreg is a python library for performing robust GWAS using nuclear family data with a random effects model for within family phenotypic correlations
+SNIPar is a python library for imputing missing parental genotypes from observed sibling and parental genotypes, and for performing robust GWAS using the resulting imputed parental genotypes

-sibreg also contains scripts for imputing missing parental genotypes from sibling pairs (provided IBD sharing information) and from parent-offspring pairs (with one missing parent)

 # Main features:

 Impute the expected sum of maternal and paternal genotypes given genotype data on the sibling
     offspring of the parents and IBD sharing between the sibling offspring

-Imputes the expected genotype of the missing parent given one parent and a number of sibling offspring
+Imputes the expected genotype of the missing parent given one parent and a number of sibling offspring (1 or more)
-    of the parent and the missing parent
+    of the parent and the missing parent (and their shared IBD segments for 2 or more siblings).

-Performs GWAS using observed sibling genotypes and the missing parental genotypes imputed from
-    the sibling genotypes (produced by 'impute_from_sibs.py')

-Performs GWAS using observed sibling genotypes, the single observed parental genotype in each family, and the imputed missing parental genotypes
+Performs robust GWAS using observed and imputed parental genotypes along with observed proband genotypes (fGWAS.py script).
-    (produced by 'impute_po.py')

-Performs GWAS using observed sibling genotypes and observed maternal and paternal genotypes
+Computes PGS values for probands and parents using observed/imputed parental genotypes and analyse the direct and parental effects of the PGS on traits (fPGS.py).

 # Documentation

-Documentation for the modules and scripts is at: https://readthedocs.org/projects/sibreg/latest
+Documentation for the modules and scripts is at: https://sibreg.readthedocs.io/en/master/

+It is recommended to read the guide: https://sibreg.readthedocs.io/en/master/guide.html

+And to work through the tutorial: https://sibreg.readthedocs.io/en/master/tutorial.html

-# Package Install Instructions
+#Package Install Instructions

-sibreg has the following dependencies:
+SNIPar has the following dependencies:

-python 2.7
+python 3.7

 Packages:

 - numpy
 - scipy
 - pysnptools
+- pandas
+- networkx
+- Cython

-We highly recommend using a python distribution such as Anaconda (https://store.continuum.io/cshop/anaconda/).
+We highly recommend using a python distribution such as Anaconda 3 (https://store.continuum.io/cshop/anaconda/).
 This will come with both numpy and scipy installed and can include an MKL-compiled distribution for optimal speed.

-To install from source, clone the git repository, and in the directory containing the sibreg source code, at the shell type
+To install from source, clone the git repository, and in the directory containing the SNIPar source code, at the shell type

-    'sudo python setupy.py install'

-or, on the windows command prompt, type

-    'python setup.py install'
+    'python setupy.py install'

-# Running tests
+#Running tests

-The tests directory contains scripts for testing the computation of the likelihoods, gradients, and maximum likelihood solutions To run these tests, a further dependency is required: numdifftools.

-To run the tests, first install sibreg.
-Change to the tests/ directory and at the shell type

-    'python test.py'

-Tests should run without any failures.
+To check that the code is working properly and that the C modules have compiled, you should run tests.
+To run the tests, in the main SNIPar directory enter the command:

+    ``python setup.py pytest``